 Applicants are required to have two years of relevant work experience from the local context, and to have the intention to continue as agents of change to promote women, peace and security on the ground when the scholarship ends.

 The scholarship holders will receive a package of allowances to ensure a good standard of living.
-FBA also covers some of the hosting organizations’ expenses for scholarship holders, som that they can have an instructive and rewarding placement as well as safe working conditions.
+FBA also covers some of the hosting organizations’ expenses for scholarship holders, so that they can have an instructive and rewarding placement as well as safe working conditions.

 In order to stimulate further exchange of experiences, FBA looks into the possibility to create an alumni network for former scholarship holders.

 FBA is Sweden’s expert agency for the implementation of the women, peace and security agenda.
-This year, we have a special assignment to commemorate the 20th anniversary of UNSCR 1325.

 Photo: Marc Nozell/Flickr